sam571128/sam571128/README.md

 - 🌍 Based in Taiwan
 - 💼 Currently looking for new opportunities
-- 🎓 Rising Junior at University of Maryland, double major in Computer Science & Math
+- 🎓 Junior at University of Maryland, double major in Computer Science & Math
 - 💡 Interested in Algorithms

 ## Competitive Programming Experiences